|

 to heal the damage that its creation had caused to the

-real universe - his old TARDIS only surviving the destruction
+real universe - his old TARDIS only survived the destruction

 thanks to a ‘Frotean flicker’, a temporal